Adventist Health Feather River: Services

-The services of Adventist Health Feather River were: Behavioral medicine, treatment of cancer, cardiology, critical care medicine, diagnostic laboratory, emergency department, GI laboratory, home health, hospice, outpatient medical offices, home oxygen, medical imaging, obstetrics, rural health center, sleep medicine, surgery, and women's health.
+Before its closure, Feather River offered the following services: Behavioral medicine, treatment of cancer, cardiology, critical care medicine, diagnostic laboratory, emergency department, GI laboratory, home health, hospice, outpatient medical offices, home oxygen, medical imaging, obstetrics, rural health center, sleep medicine, surgery, and women's health.

-In 1999, Feather River became the first hospital in Northern California to house an Endoscopy Suite complete with voice activated, hands free surgical equipment.
-It was one of only four hospitals in the region with an anticoagulation clinic, and funded a wide range of preventive treatment programs.
+In 1999, Feather River became the first hospital in Northern California to house an Endoscopy Suite complete with voice-activated, hands-free surgical equipment.
+It was one of only four hospitals in the region with an anticoagulation clinic and funded a wide range of preventive treatment programs.

 Awards

 In 2018 Adventist Health Feather River won the Women's Choice Award and has also won four awards from Healthgrades.